Forest Conservation Act, 1980: SECTION

 (ii) any other matter connected with the conservation of forests which may be referred to it by the Central Government.

 Section 3A deals with Penalty for contravention of the provisions of the Act.
 It states that Whoever contravenes or abets the contravention of any of the provisions of Section 2, shall be punishable with simple imprisonment for a period which may extend to fifteen days.

 Section 3B deals with cases in which the offence is made by Authorities or Government Departments.
 In such cases it says that the Head of the Department shall be considered Guilty, although if he proves that it was done without his knowledge or that he exercised all due diligence to prevent the commission of such offence.

 Section 4 deals with power to make rules.
 It states that (1) The Central Government may, by notification in the Official Gazette, makes rules for carrying out the provisions of this Act.

 (2) Every rule made under this Act shall be laid, as soon as may be after it is made, before each House of Parliament, while it is in session, for a total period of thirty days which may be comprised in one session or in two or more successive sessions, and if, before the expiry of the session immediately following the session or the successive sessions aforesaid, both Houses agree in making any modification in the rule or both Houses agree that the rule should not be made, the rule shall thereafter have effect only in such modified form or be of no effect, as the case may be; so, however, that any such modification or annulment shall be without prejudice to the validity of anything previously done under that rule.

 Section 5 deals with repealing and saving.
 It states that (1) The Forest (Conservation) Ordinance, 1980 is hereby replaced.

 (2) Notwithstanding such repeal, anything done or any action taken under the provisions of the said Ordinance shall be deemed to have been done or taken under the corresponding provisions of this Act.

 1992 Amendment in the Forest Act

-In 1992, some amendment was made in the Act which made provisions for allowing some non-forest activities in forests, without cutting trees or limited cutting with prior approval of Central Govt.
+In 1992, some amendment was made in the Act which made provisions for allowing some non-forest activities in forests, without cutting trees or limited cutting with prior approval of Central Government.
 These activities are setting of transmission lines, seismic surveys, exploration, drilling and hydroelectric projects.
-The last activity involves large scale destruction of forest, for which prior approval of the Centre is necessary.
+The last activity involves large scale destruction of forest, for which prior approval of the Central Government is necessary.

+Proposed 2023 Amendments

+Introduced in March 29th, 2023, the Forest Conservation Amendment Bill, 2023 has proposed the following changes: